Aaron98990/ways-of-the-game/restarts.md

 Therefore, the offense is handball only since it is more serious and we restart with a direct free kick.

-If a goalkeeper picks up the ball in their penalty area (covered deeply in the [goalkeeper section](/goalkeeper)), two offenses have been committed at once:
+If a goalkeeper picks up the ball in their penalty area (covered deeply in the [goalkeeper section](/goalkeeper)) directly after taking the restart, they have committed one offense:
-- handball by the goalkeeper in their own penalty area, punished by an indirect free kick
 - restart kicker/thrower touches the ball again before it has touched another player, punished by a indirect free kick

-Both are indirect free kick offenses so the restart will be an indirect free kick.
-I cover the appropriate disciplinary action for the goalkeeper picking up the ball in their penalty area [goalkeeper section](/goalkeeper) in the "Two offenses at once" section.